PHOTO

 The distributed energy infrastructure project will utilise Hodler's digital energy platform, PermianChain, which seeks to optimise wasted energy resources by connecting computing end users, data centre operators, energy suppliers (like GCL) and investors.

-"We plan to set up a joint venture with GCL to build the infrastructure so data centre operators can deploy their equipment on our site," El Masri said without disclosing ownership or investment details.
+"We plan to set up a joint venture with GCL to build the infrastructure so data centre operators can deploy their equipment on our site," El Masri said without disclosing shareholding or investment details.

 He added that GCL's gas resources remain untapped because of the need for infrastructure to convert it to LNG for export.
 By deploying mobile power plants during the early stage, the stranded gas will be repurposed to generate power for data centres.
 These modular data centres, housed in standard 40-foot containers, will be established alongside the power plants.